The Ultimates (comic book): Sequels

 The series was followed by two sequels The Ultimates 2 and The Ultimates 3.
 These were followed by Ultimate Comics: Avengers, Ultimate Comics: New Ultimates, and Ultimate Comics: The Ultimates.

 2024 relaunch

-In February 2024, it was announced that Deniz Camp and Juan Frigeri would write and illustrate The Ultimates, which will follow Iron Lad, Doom, Thor, Sif, Giant-Man, and the Wasp as they band together to fight back against the Maker's Council and take back their world while gaining new allies along the way.
+In February 2024, it was announced that Deniz Camp and Juan Frigeri would write and illustrate The Ultimates.
+The series is set in the Ultimate Universe, which is not connected to the original Ultimate Marvel universe.